Trevor Smith, Associate Director – Multisensory Experience, Curator of the Present Tense

-Smith leads PEM's Present Tense initiative, which celebrates the central role that creative expression plays in shaping our world today.
-The PTI engages leading creative agents to explore ways in which creativity and cultural change emerge at the intersections of cultures, disciplines, or technologies.
+Trevor Smith leads PEM's Present Tense initiative (PTI), which celebrates the central role that creative expression plays in shaping our world today.
+The PTI explores ways in which creativity and cultural change emerge at the intersections of cultures, disciplines, or technologies.
 In his capacity as Associate Director of Multisensory Experience, Smith aligns the museum’s curatorial activities with its neuroscience and visual literacy initiatives to create experiences that activate the senses and resonate with our communities.

 At PEM, Smith has curated exhibitions of internationally-acclaimed contemporary artists, including Nick Cave, Céleste Boursier-Mougenot, Susan Philipsz, Candice Breitz and Charles Sandison.
-He organized the national tour of the acclaimed exhibition, Strandbeest: The Dream Machines of Theo Jansen and is currently working on PlayTime, an exploration of the changing role of play in contemporary culture.
+He organized the acclaimed exhibitions, Strandbeest: The Dream Machines of Theo Jansen and PlayTime, an exploration of the changing role of play in contemporary culture.
 Smith curated Kimsooja: Archive of Mind, Susan Philipsz: If I With You Would Go, and Carlos Garaicoa: Partitura.
 He was also the co-curator of Alexis Rockman: Shipwrecks and The Great Animal Orchestra: Bernie Krause and United Visual Artists, as well as Down to the Bone: Edward Koren and Stephen Gorman, which runs through February 2023.
 Smith is also the curator of Shelagh Keeley: Drawn to Place, opening November 5, 2022, and Gu Wenda: United Nations opening in April 2023.